arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 > _"I didn’t know \[my work] could be applied to cell ag until I learned about New Harvest."
 Photo taken from LinkedIn_

-Jamie Courtney is a final year PhD student with the Centre for Sustainble Chemical Technologies at the University of Bath, UK.
+Jamie Courtenay is a final year PhD student with the Centre for Sustainble Chemical Technologies at the University of Bath, UK.

 **1. How did you first get involved in this field?**